How to Fix Candle Tunneling

 Ever lit a candle planning to stay in for the evening, then decided to go out instead – only to have caused a perfect candle to start tunneling?
-Well, if you caught your mistake early and your candle is barely tunneling, it might just fix itself!
+Well, if you caught your mistake early and your candle barely tunneled, it might just fix itself!

 When you recognize the signs of tunneling, try lighting your candle and giving it time to melt across the top layer fully.
 This could take three to four hours, so be prepared to keep it in sight for that length of time.
 Bake some cookies, watch a movie, or both while your candle burns.

-Sometimes, just giving a candle a good length of time to burn solves the problem.
+Sometimes, just giving a candle a reasonable length of time to burn solves the problem.
 But, if it doesn’t – move on to the next candle tunneling fix.

 #2 Bring on the Heat

-This next method on how to fix candle tunneling is a candle hack usually shared only among candle makers.
+This following method on how to fix candle tunneling is a candle hack usually shared only among candle makers.
 But, I’m letting the secret out…

-Once you’ve got that melted, make a large circular motion across the top of the wax to level it out.
-Then let the candle cool and allow the wax to harden before lighting.
+Once you’ve melted that, make a large circular motion across the top of the wax to level it out.
+Then, let the candle cool and allow the wax to harden before lighting.

-It’s not only a great solution to fixing candle tunnels; it is also how many candle makers create smooth tops on their candles.
-It’s such a popular tool among candle makers; you can even buy it in a candle making bundle!
+It’s not only a great solution to fixing candle tunnels, but it is also how many candle makers create smooth tops on their candles.
+Once you try one, you’ll see why it is such a popular tool among candle makers!

 And remember, without waiting for a full burn, you can count on a tunnel forming and shortening the life of your candles.
 So, give them a generous 2 to 4 hours to evenly burn each time.